CAP-CoT: Cycle Adversarial Prompt for Improving Chain of Thoughts in LLM Reasoning: Related Work

 \subsection{Chain-of-Thought Reasoning}

-With the development of LLMs with greater scale and stronger ability, they demonstrate extreme capability for complex reasoning tasks with suitable prompts \citep{wang2025think,zhou2026look}.
-Chain-of-Thought prompting improves LLM reasoning by encouraging explicit, step-by-step solutions and has become a standard prompting primitive for arithmetic and symbolic tasks \citep{wei2022chain,kojima2022large}.
-Beyond single-chain CoT, many methods strengthen test-time reasoning by aggregating multiple candidate traces or expanding the search space with structured exploration \citep{zhang2026tdarc}.
-Self-Consistency samples diverse CoT traces and selects the most consistent answer, often outperforming greedy decoding with modest changes to inference \citep{wang2023self}.
-Tree of Thoughts (ToT) treats intermediate reasoning steps as search states and performs deliberate exploration with evaluation and backtracking \citep{yao2023tree}.
-Graph of Thoughts (GoT) generalizes linear or tree-structured traces to a graph of intermediate thoughts, enabling flexible composition and refinement through dependency edges \citep{besta2024graph}.
-More recently, Forest-of-Thought (FoT) further scales test-time compute by integrating multiple reasoning trees and using consensus-style selection to revisit and correct flawed branches \citep{bi2025forest}.
-Atom of Thoughts (AoT) decomposes complex problems into self-contained atomic subquestions with a Markov-style progression, reducing long-horizon interference and serving as a plug-in for test-time scaling \citep{teng2025atom}.
-In parallel, long-context benchmarks such as LongBench highlight that reasoning quality can degrade when models must integrate evidence over very long inputs, motivating methods that are robust to noisy or lengthy contexts \citep{bai2024longbench}.
-In multimodal settings, recent work further extends CoT to visual reasoning, emphasizing alignment between modalities and intermediate reasoning faithfulness \citep{zheng2026LLaVA,wang2026transforming,li2026experience}
+As \acp{LLM} have scaled in both capacity and capability, they demonstrate increasingly strong performance on complex reasoning tasks with suitable prompting strategies \citep{WZZWFHC:25:ARXIV,ZYLCFH:26:ARXIV}.
+Reasoning chain prompting improves \ac{LLM} reasoning by encouraging explicit, step-by-step solutions and has become a standard prompting primitive for arithmetic and symbolic tasks~\citep{WWSDBCZ:22:NEURIPS,KGSRMYI:22:NEURIPS}.
+Beyond single-chain \ac{CoT}, many methods strengthen test-time reasoning by aggregating multiple candidate traces or expanding the search space with structured exploration~\citep{ZSZWZHZPSBL:26:ARXIV}.
+Self-Consistency samples diverse \ac{CoT} traces and selects the most consistent answer, often outperforming greedy decoding with modest changes to inference~\citep{XWSQVLEN:23:ICLR}. \Ac{ToT} treats intermediate reasoning steps as search states and performs deliberate exploration with evaluation and backtracking~\citep{YDZGTGCN:23:NEURIPS}. \Ac{GoT} generalizes linear or tree-structured traces to a graph of intermediate thoughts, enabling flexible composition and refinement through dependency edges~\citep{BMBKRGMP:24:AAAI}.
+More recently, \Ac{FoT} further scales test-time compute by integrating multiple reasoning trees and using consensus-style selection to revisit and correct flawed branches~\citep{BHLTW:25:ICML}. \Ac{AoT} decomposes complex problems into self-contained atomic subquestions with a Markov-style progression, reducing long-horizon interference and serving as a plug-in for test-time scaling~\citep{TYSZLW:26:NeurIPS}.
+In parallel, long-context benchmarks such as LongBench highlight that reasoning quality can degrade when models must integrate evidence over very long inputs, motivating methods that are robust to noisy or lengthy contexts~\citep{BZLJTHZD:24:ACL}.
+In multimodal settings, recent work further extends \ac{CoT} to visual reasoning, emphasizing alignment between modalities and intermediate reasoning faithfulness~\citep{ZZMJZZZSCZ:26:ARXIV,WCSZHZLMZQYY:26:ARXIV}